-The process of obtaining a SOC 2 report with Vanta is faster, requires much less manual work, and proceeds with more certainty:
+The process of obtaining a SOC 2 compliance audit with Vanta is faster, requires much less manual work, and proceeds with more certainty:

 - Vanta tests continuously to ensure security and compliance.
 Vanta verifies your company’s infrastructure, data, organizational, and physical security with integrations to your existing tools.
 This way, your engineers don't have to maintain spreadsheets, cron jobs, or internal checks.